kriss3/dotNetPlaygound/README.md

    2.Learning new patterns, Strategy pattern and Results pattern.
   Both reasesrch is based on Pluralsight, LinkedIn Learning and YT.
 Added a driver class and implementation  It contains Result type that encapsulates Error type
 - Adding Command Pattern project.
 This is an attempt to isolate all the projects that are related to Design Patterns to push them into its own repo
 - Continue to the next pattern and this time adding analysis first with mermaid diagram upfront
+- Next taks to follow will be Result and Option pattern.
+I want to explore creating endpoints with no or minimum exception throwing.